FireFingers21/alfred-firefox-bookmarks/README.md

 ![Other actions](Workflow/images/about/inlineSettings.png)

-Configure the [Hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) as a shortcut to search for your bookmarks.
+Configure the [Hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) as a shortcut for searching your bookmarks.

 Bookmarks with the tag `Exclude-Alfred` will be hidden from search.
 This tag is case sensitive.